shahrajat/shahrajat.github.io/_posts/2015-01-27-Profound-multi-dimensional-analysis-of-tetrad-years-in-academia.md

 But, now that the time is over, yes never going back, I realize what I have gained through it.
 I don't mean the technical knowledge that obviously any university education is bound to provide, but there is much more to it.

 THE F.R.I.E.N.D.S.
-No matter how much I stress on it, importance of those friends, in my life, I made here can't be expressed in words.
+No matter how much I stress on it, importance of those friends in my life that I made here can't be expressed in words.